ryancdickson/www.ccadb.org/policy.md

 If the CA certificate is expired and there are no longer unexpired leaf certificates validating to it, the CA Owner MUST enter the string `expired` into the "All Full CRL URIs for This Hierarchy" field.

-If the CA certificate is revoked, no `crlDistributionPoints` disclosures are required.
+If the CA certificate is revoked, no `crlDistributionPoints` disclosures are required on that certificate record.

 If populating a full and complete CRL URL:
 - values MUST be stored in the "All Full CRL URIs for This Hierarchy" field as a properly formatted JSON array.